radicallyopensecurity/keycloak-app-passwords/README.md

 In both setups:

-- The theme and extension are loaded into `keycloak`.
+- The theme and extension are loaded into `Keycloak`.
 - You can attach a debugger to the keycloak extension on port `8787`.

 It's most convenient to work in the specific package that you're working on.

-In the `extension` setup you won't have live reload when edditing the theme.
+In the `extension` setup you won't have live reload when editing the theme.
 In the `theme` setup, you'll have slower rebuilds when you change something in the extension.

 To test the `OpenLDAP` integration you'll have to use the `extension` package.